"Empathy is about finding echoes of another person in yourself."

 In the Charlatan shadow, sensing others' feelings becomes manipulation rather than healing.

-This looks healing on the outside, but inside you are calculating.
+This looks healing from the outside, but inside we are calculating.

 Passive Shadow: The Wounded Child